 B&W Darkroom Photo

 In contemporary society everyone can be a photographer — in this course, you'll learn how to give your photos distinction from the (digital) crowd.
 Experience the alchemy of darkroom photography as you develop your own film, hand print images, and explore various darkroom processes and manipulation techniques.
 This course is appropriate for both experienced photographers and beginners.

-Character Development: Illustration
+Character Development: Illustration this elective is full.